Terraform Configuration Files

 - What infrastructure to create (servers, databases, networks, etc.)

-- Which cloud provider to use (AWS, Azure, GCP, etc.)
+- Which cloud provider to use and create resources (AWS, Azure, GCP, etc.)

 - How resources should be configured